Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Worksheet: The Rise of Nationalism in Europe - 2

 Q1: Describe the ideology of liberalism during the early 19th century.

-Middle class: For the new middle classes, liberalism stood for freedom of the individual and equality of all before the law.
+• Individual Freedom: Liberalism advocated for the freedom of the individual and equality before the law.

 Q2: What was the status of France as a state before 1789?
 Which two political and constitutional changes came in the wake of the French Revolution?

 Ans.
-France was a full-fledged territorial state before 1789 under the rule of an absolute monarch.
+Before 1789, France was a territorial state governed by an absolute monarch.

 Q3: What happened during the year following 1815 when the fear of repression drove many liberal nationalists underground?
 Explain.